 Structure of a Neuron

 Most neurons do not release a single neurotransmitter, but rather a combination of them.
-Some examples of neurotransmitters are noradrenaline and epinephrine.
-Once these transmitters have evoked the desired response in the next neuron, they are either taken in by the axon terminal from which they were released, or they are destroyed.
+Some examples of neurotransmitters are norepinephrine, dopamine, and serotonin.
+Once these transmitters have evoked the desired response in the next neuron, they are either taken in by the axon terminal from which they were released or glial cells like astrocytes, or they are destroyed.
 This is a necessary step, as it prevents the same signal from being sent over and over again, even when its stimulus ceases to exist.
 For example, when a person steps out into bright light, their eyes automatically shut.
-If, at this stage, the neurotransmitters weren’t destroyed, the person wouldn’t be able to open their eyes again!
+If at this stage, the neurotransmitters weren’t destroyed, the person wouldn’t be able to open their eyes again!
 Therefore, it is essential to destroy or retract the neurotransmitter once it has completed its job.

 - The University of Queensland, Australia